heliohm/active/README.md

 - The Active object `receiver`, which will receive the attached event
 - An application defined expiry function that can be used to set or replace the attached event before it is being posted at expiry.

-Time events can either be declared statically in the application and initialized by `TimeEvt_init` or created dynamically by `TimeEvt_new`.
+Time events can either be declared statically in the application and initialized by `ACT_TimEvt_init` or created dynamically by `ACT_TimEvt_new`.
 The application can freely mix dynamic and static events between the time event and attached event.

 A Time event is started by calling `ACT_TimeEvt_start`, with arguments in milliseconds for initial expiry and subsequent timeouts for periodic expiry.